MahmoudBakri225/MahmoudBakri225/README.md

 - **Database Integration**: Data stored in SQL Server, managed with Entity Framework.

-### ETickets
-An MVC system to display available movies and allow users to book tickets with a full-control dashboard.

-### E-Commerce Platform
-A shopping system for product browsing, with a shopping cart and order management.

 ### Banking System
 A C# program simulating banking operations such as deposits and withdrawals.